Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released on 30 June 2023, Melbourne suburb had median income among taxpayers at $42,612 and average income at $67,203.
-These figures are approximately national averages, compared to Greater Melbourne levels of $57,688 (median) and $75,164 (average).
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes as of September 2025 would be approximately $46,127 (median) and $72,747 (average).
-From the 2021 Census, personal income ranks at the 61st percentile ($864 weekly), while household income sits at the 32nd percentile.
-Distribution data shows predominant cohort spans 31.5% of locals (23,238 people) in $1,500 - 2,999 category, aligning with regional levels where this cohort represents 32.8%.
-Housing affordability pressures are severe, with only 76.8% of income remaining, ranking at the 22nd percentile.
-Area's SEIFA income ranking places it in the 8th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Melbourne suburb had median income among taxpayers at $42,612 with average level at $67,203.
+Nationally, this is approximately average compared to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $46,127 (median) and $72,747 (average) as of September 2025.
+From the Census conducted in August 2021, personal income ranks at the 61st percentile ($864 weekly), while household income sits at the 32nd percentile.
+Distribution data shows predominant cohort spans 31.5% of locals (23,238 people) in the $1,500 - 2,999 category, aligning with regional levels where this cohort likewise represents 32.8%.
+Housing affordability pressures are severe, with only 76.8% of income remaining, ranking at the 22nd percentile and area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income